-Trump hits campaign trail amid White House turmoil
+Trump praises Senate health care vote at Ohio rally

 Story highlights

-- Trump will rally before supporters in Youngstown, Ohio
+- Trump rallied before supporters in Youngstown, Ohio

 - Trump lost Mahoning County -- where Youngstown sits -- in the 2016 election

+Washington (CNN)President Donald Trump returned to the campaign stage Tuesday, holding a rally in Youngstown, Ohio, where he praised senators for moving ahead on health care.

+"We're now one step closer to liberating our citizens from this Obamacare nightmare and delivering great health care for the American people," he said before an enthusiastic crowd.

-Washington (CNN)President Donald Trump is headed to Youngstown, Ohio, for a rally before supporters while his administration remains steeped in turmoil over his criticism of Attorney General Jeff Sessions and upheaval in his White House's communications department.
+The rally comes as his administration remains steeped in turmoil over his criticism of Attorney General Jeff Sessions and upheaval in his White House's communications department.

-For Trump, returning to the campaign trail for his sixth campaign rally as president marks a reprieve from the conflict in Washington.
+For Trump, returning to the campaign trail for his sixth campaign rally as president marked a reprieve from the conflict in Washington.

+"I'm back in the American heartland far away from the Washington swamp," he said.

-Trump publicly fumed on Tuesday morning about a host of topics, sending a dozen tweets before noon about everything from his "very weak" attorney general to an open question about whether Republicans are "willing to step up to the plate" and make good on seven years of health care promises by starting debate on the Republican health care bill in the Senate.
+The President publicly fumed on Tuesday morning about a host of topics, sending a dozen tweets before noon about everything from his "very weak" attorney general to an open question about whether Republicans are "willing to step up to the plate" and make good on seven years of health care promises by starting debate on the Republican health care bill in the Senate.

+After briefly getting interrupted by a protestor, Trump ran through a list of campaign objectives he said he was making good on, including immigration, building up the military and gun rights.

+"Yes, our Second Amendment is very, very sound again.
+That would've been gonzo, it would have been gone, but I never had a doubt," he said.

+"Sometimes they say he doesn't act presidential.
+And I say, 'hey look, great schools, smart guy, it's so easy to act presidential but that's not going to get it done,' " Trump said.
+"In fact, I said, it is much easier to act presidential than what we are doing here tonight, believe me."

+He added: "And I said with the exception of the late great Abraham Lincoln, I could be more presidential than any president who has ever held this office."

-The President relishes his time before his crowds of supporters, so the visit to Ohio could offer him a much-needed reprieve from the stresses of Washington.
+Trump relishes his time before his crowds of supporters, so the Ohio visit offers him a much-needed reprieve from the stresses of Washington.
 Tuesday night's event also brings Trump back to the site of one of his most critical victories of the 2016 election: Ohio.

 Trump lost Mahoning County -- where Youngstown sits -- in the 2016 election to Democrat Hillary Clinton, but only narrowly, 49% to 46%.
 This a sizable break from past elections, where Democrat Barack Obama beat Republican Mitt Romney by nearly 30% in 2012 and Republican Sen. John McCain by 26% in 2008.